“While there are lots of books available on retirement, the only book that really matters is the one that you write yourself”.

 If your body is healthy, you’ll be able to use your retirement to do pretty much anything you want.
 So, always ensure that you are taking good care of yourself, especially, post retirement.
 This includes:

 - Regular exercise: I just cannot overemphasize on the importance of a well-rounded health and fitness Some great activities to include are swimming, brisk walks, and gardening.
-You can also join a gym, and buddy up with a friend to stay motivated and consistent.
+You don’t need to be using power racks at the gym, far from it, but you can also join a gym, and buddy up with a friend to stay motivated and consistent.
 Scout around for local gyms that offer special concessions to senior citizens.
 The human body is full of surprises as much as it is a miracle, and it’s never too late to achieve things.
 I know a lot of retirees who train for and participate in marathons, trekking and mountaineering.
 The idea is to strengthen your body as well as bring a change in thoughts and perceptions towards life.
 Having said that, whatever is your fitness goal, do consult a doctor to check what activities are best for you based on your health status.